openequella/openequella.github.io/guides/SecurityAdminGuide.md

 ## Security hierarchy reference

-The top two levels of the Security Manager hierarchy are the same for all EQUELLA installations.
+The top two levels of the Security Manager hierarchy are the same for all openEQUELLA installations.

 These levels are intended to provide the default ACLs configured by the system administrator.
 Carefully chosen defaults will decrease the work required by object creators during the creation process.

 ### Typical object grouping
-Typically groupings will only contain objects that have been created for the EQUELLA instance: Advanced Searches, Schemas, Remote Repositories, Courses, Taxonomies, LTI consumers, HTML editor plugins, User Scripts, Connectors, Hierarchy, External Tools, Stores, EchoSystem servers, Reports, Workflows, OAuth Clients, Dynamic Collections, Hierarchy, Kaltura servers , Harvester Profiles, Custom Links, Regions, Catalogues, Tiers, Payment Gateways, Storefronts and Store Taxes.
+Typically groupings will only contain objects that have been created for the openEQUELLA instance: Advanced Searches, Schemas, Remote Repositories, Courses, Taxonomies, LTI consumers, HTML editor plugins, User Scripts, Connectors, Hierarchy, External Tools, Stores, EchoSystem servers, Reports, Workflows, OAuth Clients, Dynamic Collections, Hierarchy, Kaltura servers , Harvester Profiles, Custom Links, Regions, Catalogues, Tiers, Payment Gateways, Storefronts and Store Taxes.

 Collections, Portlets, Management Pages, Resources and System Settings have further groupings as outlined in the following sections.